rebrand & website redesign

 Findings

-• Users struggled to find even basic products.
+• Users struggled to find products without relying on search.

 User Journey Map